TarasyukV/car-performance-sql-analysis/README.md

 - Average vehicle price increases gradually up to the 600 HP range.
 - A sharp price acceleration occurs beyond 700 HP, indicating entry into a premium / hypercar segment.
 - Vehicles exceeding 1200 HP show extreme price escalation, suggesting ultra-exclusive positioning.

+# Business Question 5
+## What percentage of each brand’s models are priced above the overall market average?

+## Created Metric:
+Calculated the proportion of models for each brand that are priced above the market-wide average price.

+percentage_above_avg = (luxury_cars(cars with above market average price) ÷ total cars by brand) × 100

+## 📈 Key Insights:

+- Brands with a high percentage (≥70%) of models above average are classified as Premium, indicating strong pricing power.

+- Brands in the 40–70% range are Medium, showing a balanced mix of standard and above-average pricing.

+- Brands below 40% are Low, mostly offering models under the market average price.

+- This analysis helps identify which brands are positioned as premium versus mainstream in terms of pricing.